-Primary Health Care II - Family Nurse Practitioner 6 credits 180 clinical hours
+Primary Health Care II - Family Nurse Practitioner

 This course is a theoretical and clinical practicum focusing on the assessment, diagnosis and management of common acute and chronic conditions of the family (infant through older adult and frail elderly).
 It incorporates the study of epidemiology, pathophysiology, symptom complex and evidence based treatment modalities as it relates to health deviation.
 The clinical experience focuses on health care management incorporating advanced health assessment skills, diagnostic reasoning, diagnoses determination, treatment planning, patient education and anticipatory guidance/health promotion strategies.